alexlobera/leanjs_OLD_NX/www/src/pages/react/styling-in-react.md

 You can edit the previous code by removing 'primary' from the last button.
 Try it!
 The style will react and change the color.

-<marketingcard text="🎉 New Online GraphQL Course! 🎉" to="/graphql/training/part-time-course/online/" button-text="Learn GraphQL"></marketingcard>
+<marketingcard text="🎉 New Remote GraphQL Training! 🎉" to="/graphql/training/part-time-course/remote/" button-text="Learn GraphQL"></marketingcard>

 ### CSS optimization <a name="css-optimization"></a>